Apache Parquet: Features

 Apache Parquet is implemented using the Apache Thrift framework, which increases its flexibility; it can work with a number of programming languages like C++, Java, Python, PHP, etc.

 As of August 2015, Parquet supports the big-data-processing frameworks including Apache Hive, Apache Drill, Apache Impala, Apache Crunch, Apache Pig, Cascading, Presto and Apache Spark.
-It is one of external data formats used by pandas Python data manipulation and analysis library.
+It is one of the external data formats used by the pandas Python data manipulation and analysis library.

 Compression and encoding

 In Parquet, compression is performed column by column, which enables different encoding schemes to be used for text and integer data.
 This strategy also keeps the door open for newer and better encoding schemes to be implemented as they are invented.

+Parquet supports various compression formats: snappy, gzip, LZO, brotli, zstd, and LZ4.

 Dictionary encoding

 Parquet has an automatic dictionary encoding enabled dynamically for data with a small number of unique values (i.e. below 105) that enables significant compression and boosts processing speed.

 Bit packing

 Storage of integers is usually done with dedicated 32 or 64 bits per integer.
 For small integers, packing multiple integers into the same space makes storage more efficient.